-While with the Old Town tour you will discover stories of monsters and ghosts, during the New Town tour the expert guide will tell you about influential inventions such as the telephone or anesthesia, the Enlightenment period in Edinburgh or the abolition of slavery.
+While with the Old Town tour you discover stories of monsters and ghosts, during the New Town tour in English the expert guide will tell you about influential inventions such as the telephone or anesthesia, the Enlightenment period in Edinburgh or the abolition of slavery.

 - High Street

 - Scottish National Portrait Gallery

 - Ross Fountain

 4. Day trip to the lochs and castles of the Edinburgh Highlands